wabbajack-tools/mod-lists/total-skyrim-overhaul/readme.md

 ## FAQ

+I'm playing on a resolution above 1080p and my game resolution is messed up when I start the game!
+- First, open up MO2, open up MO2's ini editor, and make sure the resolution in the skyrimprefs ini **in mo2** is set to the correct resolution.
+If this does not solve your problem open up SSE Display Tweaks in mo2, open up its ini and edit it to fit your resolution or just turn it to fullscreen.
+Finally if you still have a problem check windows scaling settings for skyrim.

 Why is there a lantern always attached to my character?
 Why am I always casting light?
 - This is provided by a mod called quick light.
 Holding E will toggle a light on and off to help brighten darker areas

 How do I update to a later version?
 - All you have to do is rerun wabbajack with the new version of the installer.
 If you have the downloads wabbajack will hash everything, download any new mods, and make the necessary changes in your install folder.
 You do not need to recopy the game folder files unless they have changed.

+My character tposing/has animation issues when moving
+- Cap your fps at or below 75.

+My character's hair/eyebrows/beard has weird texture issues
+- You need to use High Poly Head and non-vanilla hair/eyebrows/beard (HPH has duplicates made for HPH)

 How do I use High Poly Head?
 - In racemenu search for “face part” and move the slider.
 HPH will work on any pre existing presets that you have, but you will need to use HPH's eyebrows.

+Loverslab downloads keep failing!
+- First make sure you verified your LL account and then restart WJ.
+If that doesn't work log in and out of LL in the WJ UI.
+If that doesn't work, grab the failing links from the WJ log, download the files manually, and put them in your downloads folder.

 How do I set skyrim to borderless windowed mode?
 - Change the settings in the SSE Display Tweaks INI in MO2